fcfalmeida/feup-rvau-posters/README.md

 # Augmented Posters
 Second assignment of the Virtual and Augmented Reality course of MIEIC-FEUP

+This project comprises two modules: `prep` and `aug`.

+The `prep` module allows the user to calibrate the camera and edit the image database used in the `aug` module.
+The `aug` module is the actual augmented reality app which augments the film posters.

 ## Installation

 Use the package manager pip3 to install dependencies.